nicokaiser/rpi-camera-import/README.md

 `/home/pi/Pictures/2018-02-13/DSC01234.arw`

-This way, the chance of duplicates is reduced (see "Restrictions").
+This way, the risk of duplicates is reduced (see "Restrictions").

 ## Requirements

 - Raspberry Pi (B+, 2, 3, Zero, Zero W) with a free USB port
 - Raspbian Buster Lite (tested with version June 2019)
-- USB SD card reader or Digital Camera with PTP or USB mass storage support
+- USB SD card reader or digital camera with PTP or USB mass storage support
 - Optional: Piromoni Blinkt! for graphical status display

 ## Installation